AlexisJAnderson/CoS/content/Locations/Windmill - Between Barrovia - Vallaki.md

 Yui found 3 potions : Youth, Laughter and Mother's milk.
 Bran found 6 pieces of cheap jewelry.

-Might be our windmill according to [[Deed to the Windmill]] or maybe there's another windmill.
+Might be our windmill according to [[Handouts/Deed to the Windmill]] or maybe there's another windmill.

 [Return to Index](Index)